 - provide all public housing with adequate personal safety and security, such as security screens on doors and windows.

-- require a minimum target of 50% affordable housing on LandCorp developments
+- require a minimum target of 50% affordable housing on LandCorp residential developments

 - eliminate the tax bias towards investment in property by working with the federal government to implement the housing-related recommendations of the Henry Tax Review